Uiseguys/stencil-bs-ui-lib/README.md

 To create new component, please prefix component's name with `cwc-` (for e.g. `cwc-list`).
 New component must be created in a separate git branch prefixed with `feature|bugfix|release` like `feature/my-new-shiny-component`.
 When the component is done you must provide demo with API reference and component usage on the demo page.
-After pushing your branch to the repository, create pull request assigning the @ui-guys for review and verify automatically deployed demo:
+After pushing your branch to the repository, create pull request assigning the @ui-guys for review.
+For every pull request there is an automatically created [Netlify](https://www.netlify.com/) deploy.
+You can check your changes and confirm successfull merge:
 ![netlify-deploy-verify](https://user-images.githubusercontent.com/6415224/40789279-bad06eb2-64fa-11e8-881e-174c7e99269f.png)